 For starters, it’s resistant to drought, resilient against disease, fends off pests like rabbits or other mammals admirably and doesn’t require serious pruning for it to adopt a pleasing structure.

 It doesn’t grow above half a metre in height or wider than a full metre in spread, so it never becomes too much of a nuisance, while its ability to cope in almost all soil types makes it a dream for the laid-back gardener.

 3) Erysimum Bowles’s Mauve

-Erysimum can handle all soil types with relative ease and flourishes in both sun and shade, though it will require at least UV rays to keep it going.
-Although it will require replacement after the blossoms have finally given up the ghost, it’s easy enough to replicate its exquisite scents and impressive appearance next year from the plant’s cuttings.
+Erysimum can handle all soil types with relative ease and flourishes in both sun and shade, though it will require some sunlight to keep it healthy.

 4) Geranium Rozanne

 Also known as cranesbill, this hardy geranium is the perfect choice for that shady corner of the garden where nothing else wants to grow.

 It positively thrives in darker environments and the striking tones of its pink, purple and blue flowerheads will brighten up the dimness of its surroundings with ease.

 Not that it shies away from the sun, either.
 In fact, Geranium Rozanne is likely to do well wherever you plant it, provided the soil isn’t waterlogged, and it makes a particularly fetching ground cover option at the front of a border.

 It’s another flower that bees, butterflies and other pollinators can’t get enough of, so planting it liberally in your garden is good for the environment as well as your aesthetic.